 - Need coverage until your children are financially independent

-- Need a policy to help pay specific cosigned debts (i.e. a mortgage or student loans)
+- Need a policy to help pay specific cosigned debts, such as a mortgage or student loans

-- Have, or plan to have, substantial money saved for retirement
+- Have a guaranteed retirement income, or plan to have, substantial money saved for retirement

-- Agree with many term life advocates on the “buy term and invest the rest” strategy
+- Agree with some term life advocates on the “buy term and invest the rest” strategy

 Drawbacks of term life insurance: